Bdote Learning Center

 Special education programming

-Bdote provides special education services for students with autism spectrum disorder (ASD), Emotional Behavior Disorder (EBD), Speech Impairment, & Occupational Therapy.
+Bdote provides special education services & occupational therapy for students with autism spectrum disorder (ASD), Emotional Behavior Disorder (EBD), & speech impairment.

 English language learner programming

-Bdote uses the Barton Curriculum, an inclusive reading curriculum that targets English Language Learners.
-Because of the immersion aspect of Bdote, English Language Arts is not introduced until Grade 3.
+Bdote uses the Barton Curriculum, an inclusive reading curriculum that targets English language learners.
+Because of the immersion aspect of Bdote, English Language Arts (ELA) is not introduced until grade 3.

 Proficiency